 Fire Damper Commissioning

-LSS Life Safety Services®(LSS) is committed to working with independent commissioning agents, bonding companies, consultants, and general contractor to perform damper and fire door commissioning services during the design and construction phases.
+LSS Life Safety Services®(LSS) continues their commitment to working with independent commissioning agents, bonding companies, consultants, and general contractors.
+Ultimately, working together to perform damper and fire door commissioning services during the design and construction phases.

 What is Commissioning?